 Discover the great stories of the Rotorua region through innovative exhibitions and cinema experiences.
 Learn about the rich culture, volatile landscape and legendary figures that have shaped this fascinating region.

 Capital of New Zealand, Wellington is surrounded by rolling hills, a rocky coastline, and a positively electric atmosphere.
-A pedestrian city, it's relatively easy to sample all that Wellington has to offer-top-notch performing arts, like the New Zealand Symphony Orchestra, Royal New Zealand Ballet Company, Wellington City Opera, and several professional theaters; Te Papa, the fascinating National Museum of New Zealand; a gorgeous harbor; and a renowned nightlife.
-Other highlights include the Parliament buildings; Old St. Paul's Cathedral; and more eateries per capita than New York City-diners could literally eat somewhere different every day for over a year!
+A pedestrian city, it's relatively easy to sample all that Wellington has to offer: top-notch performing arts like the New Zealand Symphony Orchestra, Royal New Zealand Ballet Company, Wellington City Opera, and several professional theaters; Te Papa, the fascinating National Museum of New Zealand; a gorgeous harbor; and a renowned nightlife.
+Other highlights include the Parliament Buildings; Old St. Paul's Cathedral; and more eateries per capita than New York City-you could literally eat somewhere different every day for over a year!

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Wellington, New Zealand.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Wellington and you'll be on your way in no time.
 Plus, your Local Host® will share local Wellington insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Te Papa is New Zealand’s national museum, renowned for being bicultural, scholarly, innovative, and fun.
 Collections span five areas: Art, History, Pacific, Maori, and Natural Environment.